KameronKales/python/README.md

 # python

 This is a python repo to learn some basic syntax.
+I took this from codeacademy.com